-Recital work formed a key part of those years: with Geoffrey Parsons, Graham Johnson and the Songmaker's Almanac, Roger Vignoles, Malcolm Martineau, Julius Drake and a great deal with John Constable, who, after a QEH concert early on, played for three French song records for Argo Records and two Victorian ballads.
+Recital work formed a key part of those years: with Geoffrey Parsons, Graham Johnson and the Songmaker's Almanac, Roger Vignoles, Malcolm Martineau, Julius Drake and a great deal with John Constable, who, after a Queen Elizabeth Hall concert early on, played for three French song records for Argo Records and two Victorian ballads.

-Becoming a mezzo-soprano led to operatic engagements, which soon included regular appearances at Glyndebourne, the Royal Opera House (including Sweeney Todd and Elektra); her debut at the Metropolitan Opera, New York in Wagner's Ring with James Levine and many subsequent appearances; Das Rheingold and Die Walküre in Munich with Zubin Mehta, Dialogues des Carmélites with Riccardo Muti at La Scala and with Michel Plasson in Zurich and Toulouse, as well as work in Amsterdam, Chicago, San Francisco, Paris and ENO in London.
+Becoming a mezzo-soprano led to operatic engagements, which soon included regular appearances at Glyndebourne, the Royal Opera House (including Sweeney Todd and Elektra), her debut at the Metropolitan Opera, New York, in Wagner's Ring Cycle with James Levine and many subsequent appearances; Das Rheingold and Die Walküre in Munich with Zubin Mehta, Dialogues des Carmélites with Riccardo Muti at La Scala and with Michel Plasson in Zurich and Toulouse, as well as work in Amsterdam, Chicago, San Francisco, Paris and English National Opera in London.

-Felicity Palmer has recorded Elektra with the WDR Orchestra and Semyon Bychkov and recently, two concerts of the same opera were recorded for the LSO label with Valery Gergiev at the helm.
+Dame Felicity Palmer has recorded Elektra with the WDR Orchestra and Semyon Bychkov and recently, two concerts of the same opera were recorded for the London Symphony Orchestra label with Valery Gergiev at the helm.
 There is also a recording of Dialogues des Carmélites with ENO and Paul Daniel.

 She was made a CBE in 1993 and a Dame of the British Empire in 2011.